 The Division of Academic Affairs is overseen by Provost and Executive Vice President Donald Nieman, and is responsible for academic staff recruitment, retention and promotion; the academic budget; the overall leadership of Binghamton's academic plan; and communications and marketing efforts.

-Advancement, led by Vice President for Advancement Jim Broschart, oversees relationships the University has through its development activities and alumni activities.
+The Division of Advancement, led by Vice President Jim Broschart, oversees relationships the University has established through development and alumni activities.

-Athletics is overseen by Director of Athletics Patrick Elliott and encompasses Binghamton University's intercollegiate athletics operations, a department of more than 100 full-time employees and 21 Division I teams.
+The Department of Athletics is overseen by Director Patrick Elliott and encompasses Binghamton University's intercollegiate athletics operations, a department of more than 100 full-time employees and 21 Division I teams.

 Binghamton University Foundation

-The Binghamton University Foundation, under the direction of Executive Director Sheila Doyle, is a not-for-profit corporation established to raise funds that further the purpose and mission of Binghamton University.
+The Binghamton University Foundation, under the leadership of Executive Director Sheila Doyle, is a not-for-profit corporation established to raise funds that further the purpose and mission of the University.

-Operations, led by Vice President for Operations, JoAnn Navarro is responsible for a wide variety of service operations for the campus including facilities, capital planning, maintenance, human resources, safety and police, and training.
+The Division of Operations, led by Vice President JoAnn Navarro, is responsible for a wide variety of service operations for the campus including facilities, capital planning, maintenance, human resources, safety and police, and training.

-Research, led by Vice President Bahgat Sammakia, encompasses more than faculty research, but the services that support research including Sponsored Funds, compliance, technology transfer, government relations and economic development.
+The Division of Research, led by Vice President Bahgat Sammakia, encompasses faculty research, as well as the services that support research including sponsored funds, compliance, technology transfer, government relations and economic development.

-Student Affairs, led by Vice President Brian Rose, facilitates the intellectual, emotional, social, and physical well-being of students by providing services as diverse as career development, health services, recreation, the Discovery Program, residential life, counseling services, judicial affairs, parent and family relations, and services for students with disabilities, among others.
+The Division of Student Affairs, led by Vice President Brian Rose, facilitates the intellectual, emotional, social and physical well-being of students by providing services such as career development, health services, recreation, the Discovery Program, residential life, counseling services, judicial affairs, parent and family relations, and services for students with disabilities, among others.